RufaiAdebola/My_Porfolio/README.md

 **Optimizing Fleets Management Analysis on Fuel Consumption and Maintainace Data.**

 Fleet management is crucial in maximising effective vehicles usage and monitoring fuel consumption to minimize vehicle missmanagement and ensure appropirate maintainace system.
-To achieve this, its essencial to uncover inefficiencies, optimize fuel usage,amd streamline vehicle maintainace.
+To achieve this, its essencial to uncover inefficiencies, optimize fuel usage, and streamline vehicle maintainace.
 This study seeks to spot trends in maintainace and fuel efficiency to inform data-driven decision making.
 Actionable strategies are being proposed to enhance fleet performance and mnimize costly downtime.

 ![image](Front page on fleet.png)
 ![image](fleet.png)